Children, youth, and families

 Across Oklahoma, children and young people are experiencing unprecedented levels of mental health crises.
 To stem these crises and the increasing mental health challenges among Oklahoma’s youth, our state needs a full and robust continuum of mental health services.

-Healthy Minds promotes best-practice prevention and treatment strategies in schools, fosters partnerships with community-based organizations providers in our communities, and champions policy solutions that promote positive mental health development in children and youth.
+Healthy Minds promotes best-practice prevention and treatment strategies in schools, fosters partnerships with community-based organizations providers in our communities, and champions policy solutions that promote positive mental health development for children, youth, and families.

 80%